 Home to some of the best scenic drives in Canada, British Columbia and Alberta road trips wind through bold scenery and unforgettable vistas.
-Discover open spaces to explore, from verdant forest and waterfalls, to desert-like landscapes.
+Discover open spaces to explore, from verdant forests and waterfalls, to desert-like landscapes.
 If you’re a Canadian road trip planner, try these three routes through Western Canada.

 Scenic Road Trip: Edmonton to Prince Rupert (Highway 16)